Announcements & Reminders

 Just need to translate these into the matrix setting

-Recall that \(T\) called nonsingular if \(T\) is a linear bijection
+Recall that linear mapping \(T\) is called nonsingular if \(T\) is a linear bijection

 Definition